Koredotcom/docs/docs/xo/automation/use-cases/knowledge-ai/knowledge-graph-training.md

     Few-Shot Knowledge Graphs do not require an ontology and do not perform path qualification.
 Instead, they identify intents using semantic similarity and pattern recognition.
 However, if you want to train the VA on a specific use case for which the appropriate FAQ is not identified, you can map FAQs to an ontology, similar to what you would do with an Ontology-based Graph.

     The main difference concerning training is that in the Few-Shot KG, Terms don't require some of the training configurations needed in an Ontology Graph.
-Here are some key pointersThe following considerations should be made when training a Few-shot Knowledge Graph.
+Here are some key pointers:

     1. Default Terms are not available.
 The only exception is when you switch from an Ontology Graph, in which case existing Default terms are stored as such until updated.
 Afterward, Default terms become Organizer terms and can be set as Mandatory.